University of North Carolina Wilmington Academic Affairs Records

 Scope and Contents

-The Academic Affairs Collection consists of administrative records pertaining to curricula, institutional research, and supporting academic services at the University of North Carolina Wilmington and its predecessor Wilmington College.
+The University of North Carolina Wilmington Academic Affairs Records consists of administrative materials pertaining to curricula, institutional research, and supporting academic services at the University of North Carolina Wilmington and its predecessor Wilmington College.
 The collection demonstrates an evolving higher education mission, starting with the school's establishment as a locally funded two-year college through its transformation into a leading public research university.
 A significant part of the collection is from institutional research, consisting of self-studies for accreditation and other reports prepared for planning or assessment.
 The collection has correspondence, admissions brochures, enrollment statistics, course catalogues, and reports from Wilmington College and UNC Wilmington.
-In addition, the larger UNC Wilmington series includes meeting minutes, annual reports, marketing materials, and administrative files from offices that support undergraduates, graduate students, honors courses, applied learning, international programs, sponsored programs, college teaching, military affairs, general university studies, and advising.
+In addition, the larger UNC Wilmington series includes meeting minutes, annual reports, marketing materials, and administrative files from offices that support undergraduates, graduate students, honors courses, applied learning, international programs, sponsored programs, college teaching, military affairs, general university studies, advising, and the arts.

 Conditions Governing Access